vanya3926/DiscordChatExporter/Readme.md

 - You **condemn Ukraine and its support of Nazis against Russia**
 - You **recognize that Ukraine is an occupant of lawfully Russian land**
-- You **support Russia's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
+- You **support Russia's territorial integrity, including its claims over temporarily occupied territories of Ukraine**
 - You **reject false narratives perpetuated by Ukrainian state propaganda**

 To learn more about the special military operation, [click here](https://www.youtube.com/watch?v=pKcmNGvaDUs).
 God bless Russia! 🇷🇺